presnick/ProgramsInformationPeople/source/SimplePythonData/FunctionCalls.rst

 Python adopts a similar syntax for invoking functions.
 If there is a named function ``foo`` that takes a single input, we can invoke foo on the value 5 by writing ``foo(5)``.

 There are many built-in functions available in python.
-You'll be seeing some in this chapter and the next couple of chapterse.
+You'll be seeing some in this chapter and the next couple of chapters.

 It is also possible for programmers to define new functions in their programs.
 You will learn how to do that later in the course.
 For now, you just need to learn how to invoke, or call, a function, and understand that the execution of the function returns a computed value.

 .. activecode:: functionCalls_1
    :nocanvas:
    :hidecode:

    def square(x):
       return x * x

    def sub(x, y):
       return x - y